-The history and heritage of Hungerford is of great importance to many of its residents.
-This is emphasized by the popularity of the thriving Hungerford Historical Association and the many 'hits' on the excellent 'Virtual Museum' website.
-Despite this there appears to be little emphasis on the study of local history and heritage in our schools.
+The history and heritage of Hungerford is of great importance to its residents.
+This is emphasized by the popularity of the thriving Hungerford Historical Association and the excellent 'Virtual Museum' website.
+Despite this there appears to be little emphasis on the study of local history in our schools.
 The Town and Manor of Hungerford provides a unique unbroken time-line back to its origins in the 14th century, and its charitable support of many of Hungerford's cultural activities and groups such as the Town Band, Theatre Association and HADCAF continues today.
-Its continued existence ensures the preservation of much of Hungerford's heritage and environment.

-There have been many comments in the survey regarding the neglect of some of the town's oldest and most important buildings in both corporate and private ownership.
-This reveals a feeling of civic pride and concern, not just for the aesthetic appearance, but also for the structural condition and preservation of what is considered to be part of the town's heritage.
-Some of these buildings were identified in the 1975 Town Plan as being in need of repair and renovation.
+There are many comments in the survey regarding the neglect of some of the town's oldest and most important buildings in both corporate and private ownership.
+This reveals a feeling of civic pride and concern, not just for their aesthetic appearance, but also for the structural condition and preservation of what is considered to be part of the town's heritage.
+Some of these buildings were identified in the 1975 Hungerford Town Plan as being in need of repair and renovation.
 These same buildings remain in need of urgent attention today.